 - Firewall/Antivirus – These eat RS232-over-Ethernet traffic for breakfast.
 Try disabling for a minute to test.

-Honestly, for reliability and a smoother setup, I switched to using a software-based solution called Serial to Ethernet Connector (search for the one by Eltima).
+Honestly, for reliability and a smoother setup, I switched to using a software-based solution called Serial to Ethernet Connector (search for the one by Electronic Team).
 It creates virtual serial ports over your network, so you don’t have to tinker directly with converter hardware settings as much, and it works with crazy setups where hardware boxes failed me.

-Not gonna sugarcoat it: RS232 to Ethernet conversions are a whole world of “almost works, but not quite.” @voyageurdubois already dropped a sermon on the config gotchas, but here’s the thing—sometimes these little converter boxes are flat-out more pain than they’re worth, especially if you’re dealing with weird, finicky legacy hardware.
+@voyageurdubois already dropped a sermon on the config gotchas, but here’s the thing—sometimes these little converter boxes are flat-out more pain than they’re worth, especially if you’re dealing with weird, finicky legacy hardware.

 Not saying the hardware route never works.
 It can!
 But if you’re running into repeated “nothing is transferring,” you might be hitting a protocol mismatch or your device is locked to some old standard that modern hardware converters botch (happens more than you’d think).
-Software lets you monkey with the details until you finally see that magical stream of ASCII you’ve been waiting for.

 Would love to hear if anyone’s managed to get hardware boxes working at gigabit speeds with handshaking on ancient medical gear.
 I’m pretty skeptical.
 But for everyone else frustrated out there: you’re not alone.
 If at first you don’t succeed, virtualize it.